rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Functional Programming allows us to understand computations in ways that are not possible without FP.
 Understanding is a big cognitive simplifier[^understanding].
 We are more at home with things we understand than with things we just know.
-Realizing that computations is something I can actually understand has been a game changer for me as a programmer.
+Realizing that computations is something I can actually study to understand has been a game changer for me as a programmer.

 [^understanding]: The terms understanding and knowledge are often conflated.
 The difference, however, is significant, here it is described in the context of learning math: [_add_blank_target “Understanding” Versus “Knowledge” – What’s The Difference?](https://japan-math.com/blogs/news/understanding-versus-knowledge).
 This has been very much my experience as a mathematics learner and educator.